Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 A list future ideas, tasks, and ideas to improve/maintain the mcp server

 ### May 30, 2025
-[] Add a temporary and/or permanent database system for LLMs to
+[] Add a temporary and/or permanent database system for LLMs to:

 - To input ingredients (see 'access to Food nutrition Canada)